Invulu/organic-widgets/README.txt

 1. Upload 'organic-customizer-widgets' to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Apply the 'Organic Custom' template to the desired page
-4. Click 'Customize Page' in the page editor, navigate to the customizer ('Appearance > Widgets'), or the widgets page ('Appearance > Widgets') to add widgets to the page.
+4. Click 'Customize Page' in the page editor, navigate to the Customizer ('Appearance > Widgets'), or the widgets page ('Appearance > Widgets') to add widgets to the page.

 == Frequently Asked Questions ==

+= Q: What is an Organic Builder Widget? =

+A: A builder widget is a unique widget used to create a content section within a page that serves a specific purpose.
+For instance, a food menu, slideshow or an events section on a page.

 = Q: Why would I use Organic Builder Widgets over other page builders? =